LibreCAD/docs/getstart/install.rst

 Windows
 -------

-Links to the MS Windows installers can be found in the :ref:`Resources <downloads>`.
+Links to the MS Windows installers can be found in the :ref:`Resources <downloads>` section.
 Download the desired version of the installer from the build directory and run the installer (*exe* file).

 Mac OS/X
 --------

-Links to the installers for OS/X 10.9 can be found in the :ref:`Resources <downloads>`.
+Links to the installers for OS/X 10.9 can be found in the :ref:`Resources <downloads>` section.
 Download the desired version of the installer from the build directory and run the installer (*dmg* file).

-For other versions of OS/X, please follow build instructions in the :ref:`build instructions <build>`.
+For other versions of OS/X, please follow build instructions in the :ref:`build instructions <build>` found in the appendix.

 .. note::
     If you an OS/X developer, please help us to improve DMG installers and MacPorts LibreCAD package.